Stonesjtu/calmsize/README.md

-hurry.filesize
+calmsize
 ==============

+### NOTICE

+I forked the repo from source file downloaded from pip `hurry.filesize`.
+That simple library is very useful when debugging memory issues, but unfortunately out-of-maintainance since 2009, so I decided to fork the great work of Martijn Faassen, Startifact.

+### Intro

-hurry.filesize a simple Python library that can take a number of bytes and returns a human-readable string with the size in it, in kilobytes (K), megabytes (M), etc.
+calmsize a simple Python library that can take a number of bytes and returns a human-readable string with the size in it, in kilobytes (K), megabytes (M), etc.

 The default system it uses is "traditional", where multipliers of 1024 increase the unit size::

-  >>> from hurry.filesize import size
+  >>> from calmsize import size
   >>> size(1024)
   '1K'

 An alternative, slightly more verbose system::

-  >>> from hurry.filesize import alternative
+  >>> from calmsize import alternative
   >>> size(1, system=alternative)
   '1 byte'
   >>> size(10, system=alternative)